What can Large Language Models do in chemistry? A comprehensive benchmark on eight tasks: Name Prediction

-For one molecule, there are different kinds of chemical names such as SMILES, IUPAC name, and molecular formula.
-To investigate whether the GPT models have the basic chemical name understanding ability, we construct 4 chemical name prediction tasks including SMILES to IUPAC name translation (smiles2iupac), IUPAC name to SMILES translation (iupac2smiles), SMILES to molecule formula translation (smiles2formula), and molecule formula to SMILES translation (formula2smiles).
-We collect 630 molecules and their corresponding names including SMILES, IUPAC name, and molecule formula from PubChem \cite{kim2019pubchem}.
+For one molecule, there are different chemical naming conventions and representations such as SMILES, IUPAC names, and graphic molecular formula.
+To investigate whether GPT models have the basic chemical name understanding ability, we construct four chemical name prediction tasks that include SMILES to IUPAC name translation (smiles2iupac), IUPAC name to SMILES translation (iupac2smiles), SMILES to molecule formula translation (smiles2formula), and IUPAC name to molecule formula translation (iupac2formula).
+We collect 630 molecules and their corresponding names including SMILES, IUPAC name, and molecule formula from PubChem\footnote{https://pubchem.ncbi.nlm.nih.gov} \cite{kim2019pubchem}.
 We randomly sample 500 molecules as the ICL candidates, and other 30 molecules as the validation set, and other 100 molecules as the test set.
 For all name translation tasks, we use the exact match accuracy as the metric to evaluate the performance.

 \paragraph{\textbf{ICL Prompt.}} One example of the smiles2iupac prediction is shown in Figure \ref{name_prompt}.
-For other name translation tasks, we only change the underlined parts which represent different tasks and their corresponding input names and output names.
+For other name translation tasks, we only change the underlined parts that represent different tasks and their corresponding input names and output names.

-\paragraph{\textbf{Results.}} The results are reported in Table \ref{name_prediction_results} {(we only report representative methods along with their optimal prompt settings via grid search on validation set).} In all four name prediction tasks, the accuracy of the best method is extremely low (0.014 in the iupac2smiles task and 0.086 in the smiles2formula task) or even 0 (in the smiles2iupac and formula2smiles tasks).
-This indicates the GPT models lack basic chemical name understanding ability.
+\paragraph{\textbf{Results.}} The results are reported in Table \ref{name_prediction_results} {(we only report representative methods along with their optimal prompt settings via grid search on validation set).} In all four name prediction tasks, the accuracy of the best method is extremely low (0.014 in the iupac2smiles task, 0.086 in the smiles2formula task, 0.118 in the iupac2formula task) or even 0 (in the smiles2iupac task).
+This indicates the LLMs lack basic chemical name understanding ability.
 The accuracy of Davinci-003 is considerably inferior to other models.